oktadev/okta-blog/_source/_posts/2021-02-26-unity-webgl-playfab-authorization.md

 </script>
 ```

 `unityInstance` is the container that holds the WebGL object.
-This is how the page’s JavaScript will be able to call back to the C# code in Unity using:
+This is how the page's JavaScript will be able to call back to the C# code in Unity using:

 ```js
 unityInstance.SendMessage(objectName, methodName, value);